cakephp/docs/en/models/retrieving-your-data.rst

         array('Post.title LIKE' => '%two%')
     ))

+There is also RLIKE and ILIKE as wildcard operators available.

 CakePHP can also check for null fields.
 In this example, the query will return records where the post title is not null::